Ulmus laevis: Introduction to the UK and Ireland

 U. laevis, obtained from the Späth nursery of Berlin as U. effusa, was planted in Kew Gardens (1895), in the Ryston Hall arboretum, Norfolk (1914), and, re-propagated, in Cambridge University Botanic Garden (1909).
-Evidently the tree did not gain in popularity, and was overlooked or ignored by most authors of popular guides to trees in Britain during the 20th century, notably Mabey in his Flora Britannica.
+Evidently the tree did not gain in popularity, and was overlooked or ignored by some authors of popular guides to trees in Britain during the 20th century, notably Mabey in his Flora Britannica.
 The tree is also omitted from Keble-Martin's comprehensive Flora of Devon.
+Mitchell included it in his field guides, but noted its rarity and poor growth in Britain's climate.

 It is not known whether U. laevis was introduced to Scotland before the early 20th century.
 Two of the three specimens supplied by the Späth nursery, Berlin, to the Royal Botanic Garden Edinburgh in 1902 as U. effusa may survive in Edinburgh, as it was the practice of the garden to distribute trees about the city; the third specimen was in the garden itself.
 Other examples can be found in the city, notably in Fettes College grounds opposite Inverleith Allotments, and at the entrance to North Merchiston Cemetery.
 In Wales, two mature trees with numerous seedlings occur in a small wood at Rhydyfelin near Aberystwyth, while another grows at Llandegfan, Anglesey.
-In Ireland, the tree is represented by a line of four at the Old Rectory, Kells Road, Ardee, County Louth (22 m, girth 3 m, October 2009), and in the Channel Islands, by a clump near the well at La Seigneurie (Le Manoir), Sark.
+In Ireland, the tree is represented (2025) by a line of four at the Old Rectory, Kells Road, Ardee, County Louth (22 m, girth 3 m, October 2009), and in the Channel Islands, by a clump near the well at La Seigneurie (Le Manoir), Sark.